On this page:

 Labor for cabinet makers and carpenters will usually be higher than that of the average handyperson.
-Cabinet Makers often charge $50 – $100 per hour.
-This rate varies greatly depending on where you live and the skill-level of the craftsman.
+Cabinet Makers often charge $50 – $100 per hour for fabrication and around $100 to $250 per cabinet for installation.
+This rate varies greatly depending on where you live and the skill level of the craftsman.

 Carpenters and cabinet makers typically have a high level of skill that they have acquired over many years of building cabinets.

 The wood you use is usually the second-highest expense.
 Although plywood veneer, pine, and poplar are inexpensive, cherry, oak, and walnut can be costly, but you must consider what you will put on the shelves.

 Larger built-ins will require more material, which will drive up the price accordingly.